 - Himalayan Pink Salt (to taste)

 - Parmesan End (you can plan ahead and save your rind of parm from purchasing and using throughout the month.
 Can be kept in plastic wrap / baggie in the fridge.
-You would just need the size of one quarter of your palm, and can omit)
+You would just need the size of one quarter of your palm, and can omit) – stores now sell these separately.
+You can just cut the end off some parm and use if needed.

 - Shredded Smoked Gouda – can omit, this is for topping